Enter an International Short Story & Poetry Competition

 Bedford Poetry Prize Judge

-Hazera Forth co-organises Bedford’s Stanza poetry society, participates in a number of other poetry groups and is a trustee of The Place Theatre company in Bedford.
+Hazera Forth co-organises Bedford’s Stanza poetry society and participates in a number of other poetry groups in Bedford.
 Her work has been long listed in the Poetry Wales Pamphlet Prize and several other publications.
 After nearly half a century of post 1971 immigration generational trauma, Hazera pursues enlightenment through allotmenteering, twitching, performance poeting and nature writing.
-Hazera was a Trustee at BPT for 18 months.
+Hazera was a Trustee at Bedford Players Trust for 18 months.
 Currently a leader in analytics in the NHS, she hopes that one day fate will have her standing up at the Edinburgh Fringe Festival.